KniSche/cmager/README.md

 ## Installation & Setup

 Because this tool uses both R and Python, it requires a custom environment.
 It was build and tested in conda using the supplied environment file.
 Firstly, rebuild the working environment using the provided conda `environment.yml` file.
-This handles all specific installations, including Scanpy, AnnData, CellTypist, and tracking utilities.
+This handles all specific installations, including Scanpy, AnnData, CellTypist, and utilities.

 ### Prerequisites
 Ensure you have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/) installed on your machine.